-No doubt you’ve come across sight words lists when looking for alphabet activities Pinterest to help your preschooler get ready for reading.
+No doubt you’ve come across sight words lists and sight words worksheets when looking for alphabet activities on Pinterest to help your preschooler get ready for reading.

 Advocates of teaching sight words say that the most common words used in English should be memorized so they can be recognized on sight to improve reading fluency and comprehension.

 The idea is that children who can recognize these common English words at a glance can then concentrate on understanding what they have read instead of having to stop and decode each word.

 One of the biggest mistakes when it comes to helping children learn to read at home is getting them to memorize lists of sight words before they understand that words are made up of speech sounds in a row.

 It used to be thought that reading is a visual memory process.
 This “whole word” or “whole language” approach assumed that if children see words often enough, those words will be stored in the memory as visual images.